 Be aware that any Subject Access requests to personnel records will follow the HR Department written procedures.

-Verbal Communication
+Verbal Communication and Telephone Enquiries

 A considerable amount of information sharing takes place verbally, often on an informal basis.
 Difficulties can arise because of this informality, particularly in modern open plan offices.
 Care should be taken to ensure that confidentiality is maintained in such discussions.